-OHA SBM Project iQMS Deliverable 3.3.07 Monthly Status Report (Periodic)

-) Bluecrane, Inc.

-bluecrane © Page 22

 Process Standards

 Project Management (PM) Category

-Low Standards: Definition of the Project, Project Objectives, Project Metrics, Leadership, PM Approach, PM Communication, PM Attitude, PM Authority, Support to the PM
+Standards: Definition of the Project, Project Objectives, Project Metrics, Leadership, PM Approach, PM Communication, PM Attitude, PM Authority, Support to the PM

-Risk Assessment

-No risks were identifie ed during this reporting period.

 Project Parameters Category

-Low Standards: Budget and Resource Size, Cost Controls, Delivery Commitment, Development Schedule
+Standards: Budget and Resource Size, Cost Controls, Delivery Commitment, Development Schedule

-Risk Assessment

-No risks were identifie ed during this reporting period.

 Project Team Category

-Low Standards: Team Member Availability, Mix of Team Skills, Application Experience, Training of the Team, Team Spirit and Attitude, Team Productivity
+Standards: Team Member Availability, Mix of Team Skills, Application Experience, Training of the Team, Team Spirit and Attitude, Team Productivity

-Risk Assessment

-No risks were identified during this reporting period.

-OHA SBM Project iQMS Deliverable 3.3.07 Monthly Status Report (Periodic) bluecrane ® Bluecrane, Inc. Page 23

-Process Standards Organization Management Category Low Standards: Organizational Stability, Organization Roles and Responsibilities, Executive Involvement, Resource Conflict Risk Assessment No risks were identif ied during this reporting period.
-Customer/User Category Low Low Standards: User Involvement, User Experience, User Accessibility, User Acceptance, User Training Need User Justification Risk Assessment No risks were identif ied during this reporting period.
-Organizational Change Management (OCM) Category Low Standards: OCM Plan and Program, End-User Training, Readiness Assessment and Metrics Risk Assessment No risks were identified during this reporting period.

-OHA SBM Project iQMS Deliverable 3.3.07 Monthly Status Report (Periodic)

-)" Bluecrane, Inc.

-bluecrane ® Page 24

 Process Standards

+Organization Management Category

+Standards: Organizational Stability, Organization Roles and Responsibilities, Executive Involvement, Resource Conflict

+Customer/User Category

+Standards: User Involvement, User Experience, User Accessibility, User Acceptance, User Training Needs, User Justification

+Organizational Change Management (OCM) Category

+Standards: OCM Plan and Program, End-User Training, Readiness Assessment and Metrics

+Process Standards

 Procurement/Vendor Management Category

-Low Standards: Contract Administration
+Standards: Contract Administration

-Risk Assessment

-No risks were identified during this reporting period.

-OHA SBM Project iQMS Deliverable 3.3.07 Monthly Status Report (Periodic) bluecrane ® Bluecrane, Inc. Page 25

-Product Standards Product Content Category Mediu Medium Standards: Requirements Stability, Requirements Complete and Clear, Testability, Implementation Difficulty, System Dependencies Status Risk/ Issue # Std.
+Product Standards Product Content Category Medium Standards: Requirements Stability, Requirements Complete and Clear, Testability, Implementation Difficulty, System Dependencies nentation Status Risk/ Issue # Std.
 Statement of Risk Risk Impact Risk Probability Risk Exposure (Impact x Prob.)
 Current R2 54 Because SBM has a critical dependency on the ONE system, if the necessary changes to the ONE system are not made in a timely manner, then SBM's ability to deliver its solution on time may be impacted.
 Moderate (6) Medium (0.5) Medium Risk (3) Previous Moderate (6) Medium (0.5) Medium Risk (3)

-On March 31, 2025, the Project provided a Project update to the ONE Team.
-The Project also provided an opportunity for questions or concerns to be addressed.
-No questions or concerns were raised during the meeting.
-The April instance of this meeting was deemed not necessary.
+The Project continues to meet regularly with the ONE Team in order to provide (1) project updates and (2) an opportunity for questions or concerns to be addressed in a timely manner.
 We continue to encourage the Project to collaborate with the state management of the ONE team in order to reduce the risks related to SBM's dependency on the ONE system.
 This type of activity helps build relationships and assists in keeping the SBM Project's priorities at the "top of everyone's mind."